khaors/geocompr/main.md

 <!-- CRS CONVERSION -->
 <!-- 1. vector reprojection exercise (e.g. modification of proj4) -->
+1. Create a new object called `nz_wgs` by transforming `nz` object into the WGS84 CRS.
+    - Create an object of class `crs` for both and use this to query their CRSs.
+    - With reference to the bounding box of each object, what units does each CRS use?
+    - Remove the CRS from `nz_wgs` and plot the result: what is wrong with this map of New Zealand and why?

 1. Transform the `world` dataset to the transverse Mercator projection (`"+proj=tmerc"`) and plot the result.
 What has changed and why?
 Try to transform it back into WGS 84 and plot the new object.